 As per the Investment Policy (approved in July 2010), adequate due-diligence should be carried out before undertaking any investment exposure (whether to a related party or an outside investment).
-Additionally all the exposures to connected counterparties are justified only when undertaken for the clear commercial advantage for the Bank, when negotiated and agreed on an arm's length basis and when included in the policy statement agreed with CBB.
+Additionally all the exposures to connected counterparties are justified only when undertaken for the clear commercial advantage for the Bank, when negotiated and undertaken on terms agreed between the parties which may not be necessary be on an arm's length basis and when included in the policy statement agreed with CBB.
 The investments in related parties need to be approved by the Board of Directors and a prior approval from CBB is also required.

-Significant balances with related parties at 31 December 2010 comprise:
+Significant balances with related parties at 31 December 2011 comprise:

-2010 2009
+2011 2010

-Assets 14,554,221 23,915,685
+Assets 14,007,800 14,554,221

-Liabilities 3,400,011 3,485,275
+Liabilities 3,403,263 3,400,011

-Restricted Investment Accounts 16,106,466 15,910,536
+Restricted Investment Accounts 16,228,461 16,106,466